appleboy/drone-discord/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/appleboy/drone-discord.svg)](https://hub.docker.com/r/appleboy/drone-discord/)
 [![](https://images.microbadger.com/badges/image/appleboy/drone-discord:linux-amd64.svg)](https://microbadger.com/images/appleboy/drone-discord:linux-amd64 "Get your own image badge on microbadger.com")

 Webhooks are a low-effort way to post messages to channels in Discord.
 They do not require a bot user or authentication to use.
 See more [api document information](https://discordapp.com/developers/docs/resources/webhook).
+For the usage information and a listing of the available options please take a look at [the docs](http://plugins.drone.io/appleboy/drone-discord/).

 Sending discord message using a binary, docker or [Drone CI](http://docs.drone.io/).

+## Features

+* [x] Send Multiple Messages
+* [x] Send Multiple Files

 ## Build or Download a binary

 The pre-compiled binaries can be downloaded from [release page](https://github.com/appleboy/drone-discord/releases).
 Support the following OS type.

 * Windows amd64/386
-* Linux amd64/386
+* Linux arm/amd64/386
 * Darwin amd64/386

 With `Go` installed